trenchmortar/genblog/README.md

 ## Extend theme

-The `theme` directory contains files that can be edited to customize the blog's HTTP headers, HTML, CSS, and JavaScript.
+The `theme` directory's files can be edited to customize the blog's HTTP headers, HTML, CSS, and JavaScript.

 ```